COO | Sr. MLO (86840)

 Browse through our loan products and let us know if you have any questions!

 Conventional loans are the most popular and most basic loan type.
+A conventional loan can be used for both purchases and refinances of primary residences, 2nd homes, or investment properties.
 The most common misconception is that you need a minimum of 20% down and excellent credit.
 While this is ideal, this is not at all required.
 If you have a credit score of 680 or higher, that’s great!

 Waiting years and years to save that down payment means missing out on so many opportunities.
 Aside from the fact that you’re just paying someone else’s mortgage when you rent, the housing market can change in an instant.
 Prices can increase or even double by the time you save what you thought was enough.